Overview

 Location Override

-By default, both Capacity AI and Auto Scaling settings are applied to all deployments at each locations enabled in the GVC.
-Each location can have these settings overridden to increase performance for a particular audience.
+By default, both Capacity AI and Auto Scaling settings are applied to all deployments at each location enabled in the GVC.
+However, these settings can be customized at each location to enhance performance for specific audiences.

-This allows for granular control over how your workload scales for a particular location.
-If a majority of your users are in Europe, you can set the European locations at a higher level than the rest of the world.
+This allows for granular control over how your workload scales in specific locations.
+For instance, if the majority of your users are in Europe, you can set the European locations to a higher level than the rest of the world.

-Setting local options will ensure that your target users will be served quickly and results in lower costs for resources that won't be used.
+Setting local options ensures that your target users are served quickly and helps reduce costs for unused resources.

 Probes